apurva181212/gadre/README.md

 # gadre
-this is a trial repo for github acm workshop
+this is an interesting workshop